mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_explain_jit"></a>gp\_explain\_jit

-Prints summarized JIT information from all query executions.
+Prints summarized JIT information from all query executions when JIT compilation is enabled.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|